sjbarlas/Steam-Data-Insights/README.md

 ## 4. Steam Matchmaking
 ![Image](https://raw.githubusercontent.com/sjbarlas/Steam-Data-Insights/master/data_1/2014%20-%20Steam%20Matchmaking.png)
 Now let's drill down to what these users were playing when the data was retrieved.
 Many were using the **Steam Matchmaking feature ('Yes') which meant they were playing the multiplayer mode of various games** with _Dota_ 2 being the most popular.
-Even though _Half-Life 2: Lost Coast_ was shown to be the most popular game on Steam, this resulting analysis does not display it to be popular for either of those months.
+Even though _Half-Life 2: Lost Coast_ was shown to be the most popular game on Steam, this resulting analysis does not display it to be the number one most popular for either of those months.
+This game's counterpart; Half-Life 2: Deathmatch, on the other hand does indeed contain a multiplayer mode and hence is the top playable game for both months.

 ### Markdown